analytic-bias/agora/README.md

 - Linguistic Modalities
   + Generalized Quantifiers
   + Tenses
-  + Degrees of Epistemic Transivitiy
+  + Degrees of Epistemic Transitivitiy
 - Logic 2030
 - [insert acknowledgement, chat math tower basement]: the moduli stack of triangles is also triangular
   + oh does liquid tensor experiment have sequels? can we formulate more stuffs condensed, analytic, shtukas, motives, blahblah?